apehex/tokun/articles/tokun.md

 Here, we argued that neural networks can learn to encode and decode text to better fit their needs.

-These processes require specific architectures and data.
+Each of these processes require specific architectures and data.
 Just like in regular programming languages, neural modules are being built.

 Machine learning is actually reminiscent of HTML and declarative programming languages: instead of specifying the process that NN have to follow the properties of the result are shown through data.

-Rather than refering to vague, manipulative and emotionally charged notions like "AGI", this field would benefit from being standardized and rationalized like a new programming language.
+Rather than referring to vague notions like "AGI", this field would benefit from being standardized and rationalized like a new *programming language*.

 ## Resources